cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 fn main() {}
 ```

-Starknet contracts are basically programs that can run on the Starknet Virtual Machine, and thus have access to Starknet's state.
-For a program to be recognized as a contract by the compiler, it must possess the `#[contract]` attribute.
+Starknet contracts are essentially programs that can run on the Starknet Virtual Machine, and as such, have access to Starknet's state.
+For a program to be recognized as a contract by the compiler, it must be annotated with the `#[contract]` attribute:

-A TLDR, would be:
-1. Contracts have access to Starknet's VM and thus have states, programs do not, and are as such stateless.
-2. Programs must always have a `main` entrypoint, Contracts must always have the `#[contract]` attribute.

 ```rust
 #[contract]